nkarantzas/FourierMasks/README.md

 3. We can also train single img masks for images in our validation set by running

 python3 train_single_img_masks.py --architecture='vgg' --mask_save_folder='trained_single_img_masks'

+---
+# Generating Figs
+---

+Once all 3 are finished you can obtain the final result Figs by running Notebooks 1-3